MotionGPT-2: A General-Purpose Motion-Language Model for Motion Generation and Understanding: Introduction

 (3) \textbf{Achieving Precise Discrete Representations of Holistic Human Motions}: To address this issue, we incorporate kinematic structure priors and design an innovative Part-Aware VQ-VAE for holistic motion tokenization.
 Compared to the vanilla motion VQ-VAE used in MotionGPT~\cite{zhang2023motiongpt}, the proposed Part-Aware VQ-VAE utilizes two-level discrete codebooks and motion encoders to learn body-hand representations.
 The key insight of our Part-Aware VQ-VAE lies in its ability to learn informative and compact representations of fine-grained holistic motions.
 This two-level discretization framework captures subtle hand movements while maintaining global body dynamics.
 Finally, the hand and body motion tokens are integrated into the LLM's vocabulary, enabling MotionGPT-2 to correctly interpret and generate holistic motion-related sequences in response to instructions.

 We conduct extensive experiments on the HumanML3D~\cite{guo2022generating}, KIT-ML~\cite{plappert2016kit} dataset, demonstrating that MotionGPT-2 has strong adaptability and efficiency across multiple motion-related tasks by fine-tuning an LLM.
-With only 1\% of additional parameters, MotionGPT-2 achieves competitive performance across tasks while significantly reducing training time—requiring only 10\% of the time compared to other methods.
-We also observe that joint training under multiple control instructions surpasses training with singular control signals, highlighting the effectiveness of our unified motion-language fine-tuning paradigm.
-Experiments on the Motion-X~\cite{lin2024motion} dataset verify that our proposed MotionGPT-2 is highly adaptable to the challenging 3D holistic motion generation task.
+With only 1\% of additional parameters, MotionGPT-2 achieves highly competitive performance across tasks while significantly reducing training time—requiring only 10\% of the time compared to other methods.
+We also observe that joint training under multiple control instructions surpasses training with singular control signals, highlighting the effectiveness of the unified motion-language fine-tuning paradigm.
+Experiments on the Motion-X~\cite{lin2024motion} benchmark verify that the MotionGPT-2 is adaptable to the challenging 3D holistic motion generation task.
+MotionGPT-2 sets a new benchmark for motion-related foundational models.

 In summary, we extend our conference version~\cite{zhang2023motiongpt} \textbf{by making several additional novel contributions}:

 \begin{itemize}

 \item We propose an enhanced version of the previous MotionGPT, MotionGPT-2.
 Compared to its predecessor, MotionGPT-2 serves as a unified Large Motion-Language Model to handle multiple motion-related tasks, enabling us to establish new state-of-the-art performance benchmarks.